Search Programs

 They must also supply a letter of recommendation from someone in the field, have all required skills signed off on by the supervising agent, and submit proof of 4,000 hours of clinical experience in a veterinary hospital supervised by a licensed veterinarian.

-Check out the State of Nevada Licensed Veterinary Technician Qualification List, which outlines all skills that must be signed off on by the supervising agent of the veterinary technician before they can take the state exam.
+Check out the State of Nevada Licensed Veterinary Technician Qualification List, which outlines all skills that the veterinary technician’s supervising agent must approve before the technician can take the state exam.

-Students looking for veterinary technician schools in Nevada should check to make sure the school they choose is AVMA-accredited.
-This organization has stringent guidelines for granting accreditation and aims to ensure that graduating vet techs have a certain level of competency that they can bring to the job.
+Students looking for veterinary technician schools in Nevada should check to ensure the school they choose is AVMA-accredited.
+This organization has stringent guidelines for granting accreditation and aims to ensure that graduating vet techs have a certain level of competency to bring to the job.